sabifo4/BayesianInference_practicals/practical_sessions/day1/00_R/README.md

 dk  <- expand.grid( d = d.v, k = k.v )
 ```

-The resulting data frame object has 10,000 rows and 2 columns, which means that 10,000 combinations for $d$ and $\kappa$ values have been recorded in this object.
+The resulting data frame object `dk` has 10,000 rows and 2 columns, which means that 10,000 combinations for $d$ and $\kappa$ values have been recorded in this object.

 Now, we can use this object to go through the matchings pairs of $d$ and $\kappa$ values so that we can compute the corresponding log-likelihood values with the `k80.lnL()` function previously defined.
 Last, we will save the output log-likelihood values in a matrix (i.e., object `lnL` below), which we will then transform into likelihood values scaled to 1: